flatpickles/sketchbook/docs/file-structure.md

 │  ├─ PrintProject.ts
 ```

 Within `src/art`, Sketchbook will automatically look for JavaScript or TypeScript files that share a name with their containing directory.
-This shared name becomes the "key" for the project, which is used in its URL, for example [https://demo.skbk.cc/QuickStart](https://demo.skbk.cc/QuickStart) is implemented within a file located at `src/art/QuickStart/QuickStart.ts`.
+This shared name becomes the "key" for the project, which is used in its URL.
+For example, [https://demo.skbk.cc/QuickStart](https://demo.skbk.cc/QuickStart) is implemented within a file located at `src/art/QuickStart/QuickStart.ts`.

 Your named project files must export a default class that descends from the `Project` base class – see [The Project Class](project.md) to learn more about implementing `Project` subclasses. `config.json` files can optionally be included alongside project files, and will apply to the project file in the same directory.